Mexican pork and black bean stew. This is one of those crazy satisfying recipes that insinuates itself into your list of favourites.

-But it’s not yet another chili recipe either.
-Just really good in that sneak up on you sort of way.
+This is not just another chili recipe.
+It’s different.
+Really good in that sneak up on you sort of way.

 I learned to cook Mexican reading Diana Kennedy.
 She unlocked Mexican cooking for me in her “Cuisines of Mexico” way back when nobody had a clue.
 Kind of the Julia Child of Mexican back in the day.